CloudLabsAI-Azure/RTIAD-Workshop/RTAID/Labs/Lab-02.md

     ![A screenshot of a computer Description automatically generated](../media/Lab-02/image53.png)

 6. Click on the query pane highlighted below in orange.
 This will allow you to select translated KQL query and copy it.
-Paste this query in the KQL Queryset we have been using
+Paste this query in the KQL Queryset we have been using.

     ![A screenshot of a computer](../media/Lab-02/image54.png)